istio/istio.io/content/en/blog/2020/tradewinds-2020/index.md

 ---
 title: Istio in 2020: Following the Trade Winds
-description: Istio continues to get much faster and easier to use in the 2020 roadmap
+subtitle: Istio continues to get faster and easier to use in the 2020 roadmap
+description: A vision statement and roadmap for Istio in 2020
 publishdate: 2020-03-03
 attribution: Istio Team
-keywords: [roadmap, security, performance, operator]
+keywords: [roadmap,security,performance,operator]
 target_release: 1.4
 ---